MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines-review.md

 > - Use a Premium SSD v2 disk and, based on your workload patterns, programmatically adjust its performance to account for either higher or lower demand.
 > - For other disk types, size your disks to achieve your desired performance without the need for over-provisioning.
 Account for fluctuating workload patterns, and minimizing unused provisioned capacity.
 > - Use [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines.
-> - Prepay for [reserved instances](/azure/virtual-machines/prepay-reserved-vm-instances) or an [Azure savings plan for compute](https://azure.microsoft.com/pricing/offers/savings-plan-compute/#benefits-and-features) for significant azure-db-postgresqlvirtual-machinessavings.
+> - Prepay for [reserved instances](/azure/virtual-machines/prepay-reserved-vm-instances) or an [Azure savings plan for compute](https://azure.microsoft.com/pricing/offers/savings-plan-compute/#benefits-and-features) for significant savings.
 > - Use hybrid benefit licensing.
 > - Deploy [Azure Monitor Agent (AMA)](/azure/azure-monitor/agents/agents-overview) to collect monitoring data from the guest operating system.